SCCWRP/landscape_mod/README.md

 All files created using `R/dat_proc.R` (sometimes not from local source)

+* `calicls.RData` statewide stream classifcations by nh comid, sf object
-* `caliclsplo.RData` statwide stream classifications by nhd comid, simplified and foritified for figures
+* `caliclsplo.RData` statewide stream classifications by nhd comid, simplified and foritified for figures
 * `caliexp.RData` all CSCI site expectations and comid stream classes for cali
 * `calipsa.RData` sf object of california PSA regions
 * `comid_prd.RData` predicted csci quantiles for all comid in california